one-second/firebase-functions-typescript/readme.md

 ## Setup

 ```
+npm install -g firebase-tools
 cd functions
 npm install
 ```

 ### .firebaserc

-Update your project id in the .firebaserc file
+Update your project id in the .firebaserc file so the cli knows which project to use

 ### service-account.json